rockymeza/rockymeza.github.com/site/blog/china-healthcare.md

 I got better on the medication and was back on my feet pretty quick.

-## 北京体育大学
+## 北京体育大学 (běijīng tǐyù dàxué)
-Alex has a fire in his heart.
+Alex has a fire in his eyes.
 Or rather, in his stomach.
 In other words, he always feels hungry, even when he is full.
 In the US, Alex used to visit an acupuncturist, so he is used to the routine.
+Other than acupuncture, he could use the traditional remedy of eating vegetables to alleviate his hunger---but that is a little tough for some people.

 We accompanied 张老师 to the acupuncturist at 北京体育大学 (běijīng tǐyù dàxué--Beijing Athletic University).  [![Orthopedics